WeblateOrg/weblate/docs/admin/checks.rst

     identifier, so you can use this even for your custom checks.

-These flags are understood both in :ref:`component` settings, per source string settings and in translation file itself (eg. in GNU Gettext).
+These flags are understood both in :ref:`component` settings, per source string settings and in translation file itself (for example in GNU Gettext).

 .. _enforcing-checks: